What are the Health Benefits of Eating Oats?

 1. Can lower your cholesterol

-They are tremendously good in lowering cholesterol levels in the body.
+They are tremendously good at lowering cholesterol levels in the body.

 In case you have an excess of LDL cholesterol, a daily diet of oatmeal would definitely give you great results which you may test and see after a few months.